nrwl/nx/nx-dev/nx-dev/public/documentation/previous/react/cli/dep-graph.md

 ### host

-Bind the dep graph server to a specific ip address.
+Bind the dependency graph server to a specific ip address.

+### open

+Default: `true`

+Open the dependency graph in the browser.

 ### port

-Bind the dep graph server to a specific port.
+Bind the dependecy graph server to a specific port.

 ### version

 Show version number

+### watch

+Default: `false`

+Watch for changes to dependency graph and update in-browser